MirkoPizii/eat-n-drink/README.md

 ## Description
 Eat 'n' Drink - Social Food Sharing where people can eat and drink together at home.

+You're not at home, you don't want to go to restaurant because you don't love caotic place and you want to know new people?
+Or you're alone at home, you have a delicious menù and you want to eat it with new people and get the occasion to know them?
+Awesome!
+Eat 'n' Drink it's for you!
+This app let you to find and eat with people around you.
+And why not, you can invite them to eat in your house!

 ## What you will find
  * **Server platform** *(Maybe a README if it's a managed cloud)*
  * **Client platform** *(Hybrid app, ready for production)*